ROCKERZ109/datespots/README.md

 ## 💡 Inspiration
 Built to share the kind of **personal, thoughtful** date spots
-you’d send to someone special (like Naz 💫)—
+you’d send to someone special
 because the best memories start with the right place.